jarmokivekas/tuamk-thesis/doc/overview.md

 applications in modern communication systems.

-The bulk of work in this thesis is the implementation of a radio spectrum monitoring system consisting of a commercial software defined peripheral and a Linux laptop with custom application logic, post-processing and data visualization scripts.
+The bulk of work in this thesis is the implementation of a radio spectrum monitoring system consisting of a commercial software-defined radio peripheral and a Linux laptop with custom application logic, post-processing, and data visualization scripts.

 # Background